Masked Singer spoilers: candidates unmasked so far | Reality show - The Media Times

 He added: “The panel was great, big names and really complementary since I can’t sing!”

-And Teddy admitted his release: “It’s good.
+And Teddy admitted his exit: “It’s good.
 I didn’t expect to win, I just wanted to take advantage of the experience and work with good people.”

 The Masked Singer UK airs Saturday night on ITV.